 The nucleus for Earth parameter estimation and orbit determination is our EPOS software system, a collection of tools around the core module “OC” (Orbit Computation).
 EPOS comprises modules for data pre-processing, orbit integration, orbit improvement, orbit predictions, orbit analysis, normal equation handling and solution, and simulation of observations.
-The EPOS software package was, is and will be used for operational Precise Orbit Determination (POD) for various past, present and future satellite missions such as Meteor-3, Mir, Space Shuttle, GFZ-1, ERS-1/2, Lageos-1/2, CHAMP, GRACE-1/-2, GOCE, GRACE-FO, SWARM, TerraSAR-X, TanDEM-X, GEOSAT, TOPEX, GFO, ENVISAT, JASON-1/-2, GPS etc. exploiting SLR, GPS, DORIS, radar altimeter, PRARE, GRACE K-Band-Ranging, accelerometer, gradiometer, star camera etc. observation data.
+The EPOS software package is used for operational Precise Orbit Determination (POD) for various past, present and future satellite missions such as Meteor-3, Mir, Space Shuttle, GFZ-1, ERS-1/2, LAGEOS-1/2, CHAMP, GRACE-1/-2, GOCE, GRACE-FO, SWARM, TerraSAR-X, TanDEM-X, GEOSAT, TOPEX, GFO, ENVISAT, Jason-1/-2, Sentinel-3A/3B, GPS, Galileo etc. exploiting SLR, GNSS, DORIS, radar altimeter, PRARE, GRACE K-Band-Ranging, accelerometer, gradiometer, star camera etc. observation data.

 EPOS is written in FORTRAN90 and consists of more then 100,000 lines of code.
 The load module runs on different UNIX workstations and LINUX clusters, as well as on various other platforms.
 EPOS-OC has been installed also out of house at the University of Rome “La Sapienza” for the project VESTA (“Validation/Evaluation of SLR Tests and Applications in fundamental physics” see "Testing GR Principles") and at the Technical University of Berlin for the project GAGNOS (“GNSS Applications in Geophysical Networks – from the Observation to the Solution”) on the basis of mutual agreements between the universities and GFZ.